 Understandably, wildflower season is one of the few times of the year that Northam & York folk have contact with the outside world.
 Alas, these encounters rarely go smoothly.

 Ken is a salt-of-the-earth farmer that has been fending off insta-pests ever since the canola craze took off.
-He told The Bell Tower Times,
+He told The Times,

-“Love early September, the look of fear I see in them influencer’s faces when I tell em I’m going to go and get me shotty is priceless.
+“Love this time of year, the look of fear I see in them influencer’s faces when I tell em I’m going to go and get me shotty is priceless.
 Pretty sure one pissed themselves once.
 I’m serious too, get the fark off outta my crops ya dingbats!”

 Much like a randy tourist at a backpacker hostel, the threat of cross-contamination from frolicking from moist paddock to paddock is a driving force in the animosity.

 We spoke to Charlotte who has been on a mission since 2016 to dry hump every insta-trend into submission in the hope one day she’ll get to feature on a Tourism WA ad.
-She told us,
+She added,

 “There are spots in the Avon Valley that welcome you to go and take photos with the canola but I wouldn’t be caught dead having the same shots as every other wannabe”